warning

 Okay, let's get back together.

 And which one did you have first?
 Did you have this one?
-Mia's parents finding the job advert for the motel.
+Mia's parents finding the job advert for the motel, that was the first event that occurred out of these four.

-Next is Uncle Ming, the family friend arriving at the hotel.
+Next is Uncle Ming, the family friend, arriving at the hotel.

-Then Hank is accused of stealing a guest car and the final event is Mia asking her mother to see if their family in China could help when the motel is up for sale.
+And the final event is Mia asking her mother to see if their family in China could help when the motel is up for sale.

 And now let's move on to our first task.